-There is a new online resource at http://perl6.org/compilers/features that lists the known implemented and missing features of Rakudo Star 2011.07 and other Perl 6 implementations.
+There is an online resource at http://perl6.org/compilers/features that lists the known implemented and missing features of Rakudo’s backends and other Perl 6 implementations.

 See http://perl6.org/ for links to much more information about Perl 6, including documentation, example code, tutorials, reference materials, specification documents, and other supporting resources.
-An updated draft of a Perl 6 book is available as docs/UsingPerl6-draft.pdf in the release tarball.
+A Perl 6 tutorial is available as docs/2015-spw-perl6-course.pdf in the release tarball.

 The development team thanks all of the contributors and sponsors for making Rakudo Star possible.
 If you would like to contribute, see http://rakudo.org/how-to-help, ask on the email@example.com mailing list, or join us on IRC #perl6 on freenode.